danfinlay/Bloccoli/README.md

 *  Implement User Accounts

 *  Allow user block module submitting (javascript sanitization server-side by Caja).

-*  Begin adding enough modules for interesting projects to be developed.

 -
 Currently, "dom" and "html" are the only valid modules, and they are minimal and demo-ish.But the premise is simple!
 New blocks can be added surprisingly easily!